Gainful raises $7.5M for personalized sports nutrition – TechCrunch

 Gainful was part of Y Combinator’s winter 2018 batch.
 It also had a leadership transition early last year, with Wu shifting from CEO to COO (where he said he could focus more on product development), while Dean Kelly joined as chief executive.

-Wu added that the company has seen significant growth during the pandemic, due to the general shift towards e-commerce, as well as “people reflecting on what it means to lead a full, healthy, happy life in a time when it was really difficult.”
+Wu added that the company has seen significant growth during the pandemic, due to the general shift toward e-commerce, as well as “people reflecting on what it means to lead a full, healthy, happy life in a time when it was really difficult.”